Locality-Aware Continual Unlearning for Diffusion Models: Experiments

-\textbf{Unlearning Targets.} We evaluated our method by sequentially unlearning a diverse set of 10 concepts, comprising objects, artistic styles, and famous individuals.
-The concepts in order are: \textit{Pikachu, Brad Pitt, Dog, Golf Ball, Van Gogh Style, Apple, Spiderman, Lionel Messi, Cartoon Style} and \textit{Banana}.
+\textbf{Unlearning Targets.} We evaluated our method by sequentially unlearning a diverse set of 10 concepts, comprising objects, artistic styles, and famous individuals: \textit{Pikachu, Brad Pitt, Golf Ball, Van Gogh Style, Apple, Spiderman, Lionel Messi, Cartoon Style, Banana} and \textit{Mickey Mouse}.
+To eliminate dependence on a particular deletion order, we run each method over 5 different random permutations of these 10 concepts and report the average metrics.